jiheh/flow/README.md

 ## Get started

 ### Deployed Apps
-The flow chrome extension will soon be available on the chrome app store.
+The flow chrome extension (beta) is available on the Chrome Web Store.

 The web app is available at [get-flow.herokuapp.com](https://get-flow.herokuapp.com).
 Please note that it takes a while for the web app to start up.